psd-tools/psd-tools/README.rst

 resembles PSD file; it should be fairly complete but very low-level and not easy to use.
 So there is a third stage:

-3) "User-facing API": PIL images of the PSD layers are created and combined to a user-friendly data structure.
+3) "User-facing API": PSD image is converted to an user-friendly object that supports layer groups, exporting data as ``PIL.Image`` or ``pymaging.Image``, etc.

-Stage separation also means user-facing API may be opinionated: if somebody doesn't like it then it should possible to build an another API (e.g. without PIL) based on lower-level decoded PSD file.
+Stage separation also means user-facing API may be opinionated: if somebody doesn't like it then it should possible to build an another API based on lower-level decoded PSD file.

 ``psd-tools`` tries not to throw away information from the original PSD file; even if the library can't parse some info, this info